-“Remember that writing is translation and the opus to be translated is yourself.” – E. B. White
+“Remember that writing is translation and the opus to be translated is yourself.”

-Living nearly 30 years in a foreign land requires a fair amount of translation, not only linguistically.
+- “The process of translating words or text from one language into another.”
+Living more than 30 years in a foreign land requires a fair amount of translation, not only linguistically.

 - “Conversion of something from one form or medium into another.”
-My life in the theater translated into a radio career, and both are translating into a literary journey.
+My life in the theater translated into a radio career, and both have translated into a literary journey.

-‘Lost in translation’ comes to mind.
-Lived many places, left many things behind in ‘Storage of No Return.’
+- “The process of moving something from one place to another.”
+Lost in translation comes to mind.
+Have lived many places, left many things behind in Storage of No Return.

 “Draw your chair up close to the edge of the precipice and I’ll tell you a story.”